kr-colab/disperseNN2/docs/source/usage.rst

 5. Empirical predictions
 ************************

 For predicting with empirical data, the command will be slightly different: instead of a list of tree sequences (and targets?), a new flag is given, --empirical, which is a prefix for two files: a VCF and a table of lat and long.
 The lat and longs get projected onto a flat 2D map using ____.
+(TODO: empirical estimation)

 .. code-block:: bash

-                python disperseNN2.py --out Boxes$box"_"n$n"_"preprocess_ONESIG --num_snps 5000 --max_epochs 1000 --validation_split 0.2 --batch_size 1 --threads 1 --n $n --seed $id --num_samples 50 --predict --learning_rate 1e-4 --preprocessed --pairs $pairs --load_weights Boxes105_106_n23_preprocess_ONESIG/out140_boxes105_noProj_model.hdf5 --num_pred 100 --gpu_index -1
+                python disperseNN2.py \
+		       --out temp_wd/output_dir \
+		       --predict \
+		       --empirical Examples/VCFs/halibut \
+		       --num_snps 5000 \
+		       --batch_size 1 \
+		       --threads 1 \
+		       --n 10 \
+		       --seed 12345 \
+		       --pairs 45 \
+		       --pairs_encode 45 \
+		       --pairs_estimate 45 \
+		       --load_weights temp_wd/output_dir/pwConv_12345_model.hdf5 \
+		       --num_pred 1